code-stroke/codestroke-backend/README.md

 | any `timestamp` field                              | '0000-00-00 00:00:00' |
 | any `tinyint`, `int`, `float` or `decimal` field   | -1                   |

+Any `bool` fields will NOT accept 'unknown' values, usually because they are things that are controlled by the hospital (e.g. whether the patient was registered) or are event-based (e.g. `likely_lvo`).

+I duly apologise, but you will have to follow the schema very carefully to make sure you put in the correct data type to accommodate for allowing both a NULL value and an 'unknown' value where it makes sense.
+This means some of the fields which you'd expect to be a boolean will instead accept 'yes' or 'no' rather than typical 1 or 0 (since using `ENUM` for numeric data is rather tricky given the ambiguity between value and indexing).
+Hopefully there'll be a better workaround in the future!

 ### Route Listing

 - `/cases/` with GET: get all cases with their basic patient details.